This article is not about mistakes startup people make during the sale itself. You can already find a bunch of those articles.

 Many startups don’t have their go-to-market strategies nor messaging set before they start selling.

-This can be overcome by taking the first step and defining the Ideal Customer Profile and Buyer Personas.
+This can be remedied by taking the first step and defining the Ideal Customer Profile and Buyer Personas.

 Unlike “target customer” the ICP defines organisations which would give your startup the most chance of selling to, possibly of the biggest ROI.
 By knowing your target you will be able to create a valuable go-to-market strategy and set your 20/80 approach if needed.